 My name is Anita Keij and I use this website to share ideas and insights.
 My key fields of professional interest are: (impact) investing, sustainable development and (business) ethics.
 “Value@Venture“.
 Do good and do well.
 In all aspects of life.

 After having worked for many years in commercial and development banking in the Western world and in emerging economies as well as having worked for NGO’s and a Social Enterprise in frontier markets (even in the middle of the Congolese jungle), I believe that true entrepreneurship is the way forward.
-“True” in the sense of “sustainable” and on “every level” (from the grassroots up to multinationals without forgetting about SMEs).
+“True” in the sense of “sustainable”, “inclusive” and on “every level” (from the grassroots up to multinationals without forgetting about SMEs).
 “True” also in the sense that it requires creativity, authenticity and integrity to work on a business case.
 Developing activities that truly add value to the economy and to society, with respect for the environment.
 With respect for basic core values.
 Together with partners (entrepreneurs, banks, financing partners, NGOs, civil society; all possible stakeholders).
 Looking at a bigger picture, also looking into the future.
 Be aware of connections and consequences.
 It is all about caring, daring, sharing.
 It is key to connect with yourself, your networks and your direct surroundings.
 Do good and do well.
 Professionally and personally.
-Love your work, stay healthy, be close to (your) nature, spend time outdoors, do sports, be playful, be passionate or crazy about things.
+Love your work, stay healthy, be close to (your) nature, spend time outdoors, do sports, be passionate or “crazy” about things.
+Enjoy work and life.
 Below, you’ll find some more professional and personal background information.

 I studied Economics (MSc) and Philosophy (MA) at the Erasmus University Rotterdam and at the Ruprecht Karls Universität in Heidelberg.
 My student years were eventful with many extracurricular, international activities.
 I truly enjoyed this period and learned a lot; in the classroom, from the books, while working parttime for the Dutch parliament, during a summer school in Freiburg, on a study trip in Bolivia, together with friends, together with fellow board members of the Economic Faculty Association et cetera, et cetera.